TrianguloY/UrlChecker/.github/ISSUE_TEMPLATE/question.md

 <!-- please remove unnecessary items before asking the question -->

-* Related to the operation of Url Checker
+* Related to the operation of URLCheck

-* Related to the use of Url Checker
+* Related to the use of URLCheck

-* Indirectly related to Url Checker _(readme, license etc)_
+* Indirectly related to URLCheck _(readme, license etc)_

 * Others things